LL.M. Course and Writing Requirements, Recommendations, and Options

 3. Supervision of Required Written Work

-Writing credits under the supervision of visiting faculty ordinarily must be registered for and completed during the term(s) of the visitor’s appointment.
-Note that many visitors have Law School appointments for only one term.
+Writing credits under the supervision of a visiting faculty member ordinarily must be registered for and completed during the term(s) of the visitor’s appointment; many visitors have Harvard Law School appointments for only one term.
 Students who are contemplating supervision by visiting faculty for projects that might fall outside of that faculty member’s term of appointment should contact the Graduate Program staff for guidance on this point.

 Students may not receive academic credit for written work for which they also receive compensation.